+NASA: Space station crew seeks safety from debris in ‘lifeboat’ Field Guide to X-ray Astronomy.
 Chemistry and the Universe Chemistry, the study of the intricate dances and bondings of low-energy electrons to form the molecules that make up the world we live in, may seem far removed from the thermonuclear heat in the interiors of stars and the awesome power of supernovas.

-US to launch secret 'space warplane' An artist's conception of the X-37B The United States Air Force has announced that it will launch a secret space plane that has sparked speculation about the militarization of space.
+US to launch secret 'space warplane' - (Build 20100401064631) US to launch secret 'space warplane' An artist's conception of the X-37B The United States Air Force has announced that it will launch a secret space plane that has sparked speculation about the militarization of space.

 Home - (Build 20100722150226) CMU Robotics Camp - (Build 20100722150226) June 25, 2002 Michael Mewhinney NASA Ames Research Center, Moffett Field, Calif.

 Phone: 650/604-3937 or 650/604-9000 E-mail: firstname.lastname@example.org Anne Watzman Carnegie Mellon University, Pittsburgh Phone: 412/268-3830 E-mail: email@example.com Thirty Bay Area high school students entering their senior year this fall will soon take part in a new robotics summer course.
 Students in the ‘Robotic Autonomy’ program will build, program and operate their personal vision-based, mobile robots as they learn about the electronics, mechanics and computer science of robotic systems.
 "We are delighted to host the Robotic Autonomy program with Carnegie Mellon University, a renowned leader in computing and robotic technologies," said NASA Ames Director Dr.